ibm-cloud-docs/power-iaas/importing-boot-image.md

 1. Click **Boot images**, then **Import image**.

-   If you are importing customized SAP HANA or SAP NetWeaver image, you must select the self-certification checkbox.
+   [Q2-2024 update start]{: tag-teal} If you are importing customized SAP HANA or SAP NetWeaver image, you must select the self-certification checkbox.[Q2-2024 update end]{: tag-teal}
    {: note}

 2. After you click **Import image**, enter all of the required information.
 Refer to the table at the bottom of the page to complete the necessary fields to import a boot image.